exyi/coberec/docs/thesis/intro.md

 When the symbols names are variable, we have to sanitize them, since our target language likely does not allow any string to be an identifier.
 Then, we have to make sure that there are no name collisions after the sanitization.
 When referencing existing symbols we have to be extra careful to really reference the expected symbol, and not a different one with the same name.
-In C#, we could reference everything by full names to avoid this problem.
+In C#, everything could be referenced by a full name to avoid this problem.
-In general, being overly explicit prevents issues, but afflicts readability of the generated code.
+In general, being overly explicit prevents issues, but it afflicts readability of the generated code.

 The goal of our project is to provide an abstraction for source code generators that will help to solve these issues.
 The API user will provide a semantic model of the desired code and our library will translate it to a matching C# code.